linchpin/wpengine-codeship-continuous-deployment/README.md

 # WP Engine + Codeship Continuous Deployment/Delivery

 Love WordPress?
-Love WP Engine and want to take advantage of their git deployment but have need to have more flexiblity to deploy multiple repos?
-This script will assist automatically deploying WordPress plugins and themes to WP Engine .git deployment using Codeship or other deployment services.
+Love WP Engine and want to take advantage of their git deployment but need to have more flexiblity to deploy multiple repos?
+This script will assist you in automatically deploying WordPress plugins and themes to [WP Engine .git deployment](https://wpengine.com/git/) using [Codeship](https://codeship.com) or other deployment services.

-At Linchpin we use WP Engine and Codeship and love both.
-Hopefully you find this useful.
-This document also assumes you are using codeship as your CI/CD solution so you _may_ need to make adjustments based on deploybot or another service.
+At [Linchpin](https://linchpin.agency) we use [WP Engine](https://www.wpengine.com) and [Codeship](https://www.codeship.com) and love both.
+Hopefully you find this shell script useful.

 # Beta Public Release Version 1.0

+# The instructions and the deployment script assumes this following

+* You are using Codeship as your CI/CD solution so you _may_ need to make adjustments based on deploybot or another service.
+* You understand how to setup [.git deployments on WP Engine](https://wpengine.com/git/) already.
+* You are using the **master** branch of your repo for **production**
+* You are using the **develop** branch of your repo for **staging**

 ### How do I get set up? ###